Date: Monday, April 27 - Friday, May 1, 2015

 100 E. 27th Street, Austin 78705

-Registration includes tuition, room for four nights (for those who choose the housing fee), and meals beginning at noon on Monday and ending with breakfast on Friday.
+Registration includes tuition, materials, facilitation/meeting space, and meals beginning at noon on Monday and ending with breakfast on Friday.

 This training is intended for those engaged in interim ministry, those inquiring about this ministry, and those who want to use continuing education time to learn about churches in transition.
 Committee on Ministry members and Presbytery staff persons with responsibility for congregations in transition will also find the training helpful.

 Participants must be present for all of the contact hours during each residency week.
 This includes evening instruction throughout the week.
-Due to group homework assignments in the evenings, participants are encouraged to not commute.
+Participants should be advised that there will be homework assignments and are encouraged to plan travel and evening activities with this in mind.

 Interim Ministry Education consists of sixty (60) contact hours plus a practicum.
 The contact hours are divided into two residency weeks.